15 Best Parks in Manitoba

-Just a 20-minute drive from Winnipeg lies a perfect park that makes you feel like you are out in nature without having to drive for hours.
+Just a 20-minute drive from Winnipeg lies a perfect park that makes you feel like you are out in nature without having to drive for hours and hours.

 Rolling hills, a small lake with a curving sand beach coupled with extensive hiking and walking trails make this an ideal family destination.
 If you feel like camping or want to try it for the first time, the large campground, set among aspen and oak trees, is a great place to start.